Does Your Vote Count

 It’s hard to impart the significance of voting to children if they don’t really understand its importance.
 These nine reasons we need young voters are especially important for teenagers who will be casting real ballots in a few short years.
 Share your own beliefs with your children and encourage discussion and debate—you might be surprised how they’ll keep you on your toes!
 Talk about the things that are important to you and your family, whom you’re voting for, and why.
 It’s equally important to model respectful disagreement—whether your views differ from other family members, friends, or a media representation.

-Check out the voter turnout statistics from the 2018 midterm elections, practice some math, and discuss the changes observed.
-You can also use math to explain the results of your upcoming local elections.
+Check out the voter turnout statistics from the 2020 presidential elections, practice some math, and discuss the changes observed.
+You can also use math to explain the results of the upcoming elections.
 Represent the election results with crayons, toothpicks, marbles, or other household objects.
 Start with 100 objects and then divide them into two jars to represent the percentage of the vote each candidate received.

 Your Vote, Your Voice Begins with a Conversation